szepeviktor/debian-server-tools/virtualization/jessie-backport/README.md

 Example hook usage in `docker-backport-munin.sh`

-Packages dependencies should be places in the mounted volume, by default `/opt/results`
+Packages dependencies should be placed in the mounted volume, by default `/opt/results`

 ### Backport Apache httpd